kcwongjoe/directshow_camera/README.md

 # Directshow Camera

-A window based camera library in c++.
+A window-based camera library in c++.

 ### Features
 * Work with OpenCV::Mat
-* Support camera resolutions setting
-* Support camera properties setting
+* Support all camera settings
 * Support Exposure Fusion
 * A looper to handle the camera cycle
 * Internal fake camera (Stub) for testing